yuyuan12138/MethFinder/README.md

     conda activate MethFinder
     ```

-### Eproducing the results from the MethFinder paper
+### Reproducing the results from the MethFinder paper

 To reproduce the results reported in the paper, make sure the following files exist in the main directory: